Generalized skyrmion crystals with applications to neutron stars: Skyrme crystals and phases of skyrmion matter

-In Fig. \ref{fig: Plot_ClassicalEnergy_Density} we plot the classical static energy per baryon $M_B/B$ of the multi-wall crystal as a function of the unit cell volume $V_\textrm{cell}$.
-As always we find a local minimum which is identified with the nuclear saturation point.
-For our choice of the coupling constants~\eqref{eq: Coupling constants} the saturation energy per baryon and saturation density are respectively $M_B/B=912$ MeV and $n_0=0.160$ fm$^{-3}$, which almost perfectly corresponds to the physical values of the saturation energy and density.
+As always the local minimum which is identified with the nuclear saturation point with saturation energy $E_0$.
+The curvature of the energy curve is controlled by the compression modulus $K_0$ and determines the increase in energy due to compression.
+For our choice of the coupling constants~\eqref{eq: Coupling constants} the saturation energy per baryon and saturation density are respectively $E_0=912$ MeV and $n_0=0.160$ fm$^{-3}$, which almost perfectly corresponds to the physical values of the saturation energy and density.
 An important observation is that the difference between the energy at nuclear saturation and the classical energy at zero density is much smaller than in previous works.
 Indeed, the difference is now roughly $\Delta{E}\approx 7$ MeV, which is a $0.8\%$ difference with respect to the total energy.
-Whereas, for a $B=32$ or $B=108$ $\alpha$-crystal the differene is found to be approximately $3\%$ and $1.7\%$, respectively.
+Whereas, for a $B=32$ or $B=108$ $\alpha$-crystal the difference is found to be approximately $3\%$ and $1.7\%$, respectively.
 This small difference in energy between the nuclear saturation and low-density asymptotic solutions is crucial for the existence of a purely skyrmion generated EoS at all densities.

+Unfortunately, the compression modulus still exceeds the experimental value by a factor of $6\sim 7$.
+Although, in comparison with studies involving the $\textup{SC}_{1/2}$ crystal, where $K_0 \sim 1700$ MeV, we do observe a significant improvement in the (in)compressibility by approximately $500$ MeV ($K_0=1169)$, the non-homogeneous solution alone cannot solve the compression modulus problem in the Skyrme model.
+Nevertheless, this negative result is very important as it shows that the purely pionic Skyrme model cannot lead to a physically acceptable compression modulus.
+Consequently, it seems to be necessary to include other mesonic d.o.f. which may soften the skyrmionic matter at the saturation point.